 Best Places To See In Iceland: Hallgrímskirkja, Vatnajokull National Park, Pingvellir, Jokulsarlon, Harpa, and more.

-7. Stay at Hotel Rangá
+7. Hotel Rangá

 While there are many hotels in Iceland, there is none that offers an experience like Hotel Ranga.
 From comfy stay to fine dining by the riverside, this hotel also boasts an opportunity to witness the northern lights from here.
 And to top it all, there are also a lot of adventures and activities to indulge in.